deppinto/RheoCell/README.md

 ## Examples

 Some example input files are included in the `examples` directory.
 The `scripts` directory includes multiple python scripts that are used to analyse the results.
 In particular, the `read_conf.py` allows the user to visualize a configuration by supplying the topology file (see `examples` directory) and the configuration file extracted from a run (e.g. `last_conf.dat`).
+Runtime depends on the choice of parameters, particularly on the total number of time steps ("steps").
+The example provided should only take some minutes.